deepfence/golang_deepfence_sdk/client/docs/ScanResultsApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiGetAllNodesFromScanResultRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiGetAllNodesInScanResultRequest struct via the builder pattern

 Name | Type | Description  | Notes